paulkim94/cogs121-jp/milestone14.md

 Anthony Grandle:
 - I worked on removing the extra buttons that were on the left of the map
 - I implemented a facebook sharing feature using facebook's UI in order to allow for users to share links to websites for individual places on their saved itinerary
 - I made thumbnails for all the filter markers in photoshop and illustrator
 - I added a legend for all the filter markers next to all the filters
 - I added CSS that resized all of the images on the image slider
 - I worked on making sure the filters were responsive when resizing the window to a smaller window size until it reaches tablet size
 - I worked on fixing any remaining bugs with the filters as well as with the facebook sharing feature

+Ranvijay Singh
+- Expanded the search function's scope to search through the categories and descriptions as well as the names of the places in SD.
+- Changed the visual scheme of the whole app including the buttons and the background of the whole app(which is still under discussion)
+- gave all the buttons a hover and click effect with CSS(tbd)

 Completed Features of Application

 1) Save Feature
 A user can save places onto a list.
 There's a Save button in the details modal of each place that the user can use to save it onto the list.

 2) Routing
 A user can visualize a route from a start location to a destination on the map